What are the most important things to know about Combivir?

 - If you are allergic to either of the medicines in Combivir (lamivudine or zidovudine) or any other medicines.

-- If you have or have ever had any blood disorders, such as anemia or problems.
+- If you have any blood disorders, such as anemia or neutropenia.

-- If you have or have ever had liver problems, such as B infection (HBV) or hepatitis C virus infection (HCV).
+- If you have liver problems, such as B infection (HBV) or hepatitis C virus infection (HCV).

 - If you have any other medical conditions.